BenNeise/bennneise.github.io/_posts/2013-03-12-function-to-check-whether-a-computer-is-responding-to-ping.markdown

 ---
 layout: post
-title: Function to check whether a computer is responding to Ping
+title: function to check whether a computer is responding to Ping
 date: '2013-03-12 12:20:17'
 tags: powershell
 ---